holdenlee/holdenlee.github.io/posts/Research.md

 Current interests include:

-+ **Bayesian inference/Probabilistic modeling**, with a focus on **sampling (MCMC) algorithms**: How to design provable algorithms for learning probability distributions and sampling from them?
++ **Probabilistic methods in machine learning**, with a focus on **sampling (MCMC) algorithms**: How to design provable algorithms for learning probability distributions and sampling from them?
 <!--How can we improve classical algorithms like Markov Chain Monte Carlo, or test the quality of the samples?-->
 + **Control theory and reinforcement learning**, with a focus on **learning dynamical systems**: It is a well-studied problem how to find the optimal control for known linear dynamical system.
 However, reinforcement learning deals with learning how to act  unknown, combinatorially complex systems; algorithms are heuristic and slow.
 How to bridge this gap?
 + **Neural networks**: Neural networks tackle highly nonconvex problems but do very well in practice.
 Why?
 What kind of algorithmic improvements can we come up with by understanding their theoretical foundations more deeply?